yuzukixx/yuzukixx.github.io/_posts/2017-02-27-can-text-analytics-help-us-categorise-reviews.md

 author: "yuzukixx"
 ---

-Text mining is sort of a more specialised area in analytics, so here is the writeup of an assignment I did in Python that I think is a good brief introduction on how to start on it.
+Text mining is sort of a more specialised area in analytics, so here is the writeup of an assignment I did in Python that I think is a good brief introduction to it.
 For this assignment, we are trying to figure out if the content of a review in the Google Play Store can help us discern what category of app the review is for.
 <!-- more -->

 <br>